1099 Rules for Business Owners

 What are the exceptions?
 The list is fairly lengthy, and it depends, but the most common is that you don’t need to send a 1099 to:

--Vendors operating as S or C-Corporations (you’ll find their status out when you get a W-9…see below).
+-SOME Vendors operating as S or C-Corporations (you’ll find their status out when you get a W-9…see below, though laws are changing rapidly on this as well).

 -Sellers of merchandise, freight, storage or similar items (but get a W9 from them either way, because your tax expert might find a condition).